Policies

 This privacy policy applies to the Cork Safety Alerts website, and the Cork Safety Alerts mobile application(s).

-This privacy policy has been compiled to to give you an insight as to how we collect and process your data.
-Privacy is of the utmost important to us, and we’ll do everything in our power to protect yours!
+This privacy policy has been compiled to give you an insight as to how we collect and process your data.
+Privacy is of the utmost importance to us, and we'll do everything in our power to protect yours!

 Please read our privacy policy carefully to get a clear understanding of how we collect, use, protect or otherwise handle your Personally Identifiable Information in accordance with our website and mobile apps.